 Aloisius is an angel, "Der Münchner im Himmel", who has taken "leave of absence" from heaven.
-Preferring to stay in Munich's Hofbräuhaus sitting at his "Stammtisch", rather than live on a cloud playing a harp and singing "Hosianna" all day.
+Staying in Munich's Hofbräuhaus at his "Stammtisch" seemed a better idea than living on a cloud playing a harp, and having to sing "Hosianna" all day.

-During Oktoberfest he spends his time in the Hofbräu Festzelt, the "party till you drop tent", sitting on a cloud suspended high above the tables from where he can enjoy the scene, and act as a benign influence on those beneath him.
+During Oktoberfest he spends his time in the Hofbräu Festzelt, the "party till you drop tent", sitting on a cloud suspended high above the tables so he can enjoy the scene, and act as a benign influence on those beneath him.

-Although, despite being an "Angel", he is often the target of beer soaked clothes thrown by revelers.
+Although an "Angel" he is often the target of beer soaked clothes thrown by revelers.
 One of those traditions of which no one seems to know the origins.

-Oktoberfest in Munich opens at 12 noon on Saturday when the "Oberbuergermeister", Lord Mayor, of the city taps the first keg of beer and shouts "O'zapft is", Bavarian dialect for "It’s tapped".
-The embarrassing record for which of Munich's Mayors needed the most "taps" goes to Thomas Wimmer back in 1950; he took 19 strokes to finally "crack it".
-However as he was also the first Mayor to have to tap the keg that probably had some influence.
+Oktoberfest in Munich opens at 12 noon on Saturday when the "Oberbürgermeister", Lord Mayor, of the city taps the first keg of beer and shouts "O'zapft is", Bavarian dialect for "It’s tapped".
+The embarrassing record for which of Munich's Mayors needed the most "taps" goes to Thomas Wimmer in 1950; he took 19 strokes to finally "crack it".
+But as he was also the first Mayor to have to tap the keg that probably had some influence.